penbuddy-ai/penpal-ai-auth-service/README.md

 - **Auth Service** (this service): Manages authentication, user registration, and OAuth integrations with advanced security
 - **DB Service** (separate): Handles all database operations and is the only service with direct database access
+- **Notification Service** (separate): Handles email notifications including welcome emails for new users

-The Auth Service communicates with the DB Service via HTTP requests, maintaining a clear separation of concerns.
+The Auth Service communicates with the DB Service and Notification Service via HTTP requests, maintaining a clear separation of concerns.

 ## Features